Thoyyibhans/Online-Shop-Management-System-Oracle-APEX-/README.md

 ## 🙏 Credits

-This project was created and is maintained by [Thoyyibhans].
+This project was created and is maintained by Thoyyibhans.